Data FAQ

 How do I determine the order in which random items were presented?

-At the end of the experiment you can find a log file called question_order.csv in the ByQuestionnaire data folder.
-The first row is the order of files (i.e., from the .exp file) and the remaining rows are the question orders for each questionnaire in the order they actually occurred. there is also a time stamp written to verify the time at which each questionnaire was started.
+There is routine that keeps track of the actual presentation order of everything (e.g., of files and questionnaire items that are presented randomly).
+After completely running an experiment file in Medialab, you can find a log file called question_order.csv in the ByQuestionnaire data folder.
+The first row is the order of files (i.e., from the Experiment File) and the remaining rows are the question orders for each Questionnaire File in the order they actually occurred, with a time stamp written to verify the time at which each Questionnaire File was started.

 How can I tell exactly when an item was presented—i.e., in real time?

-By entering @ in the parameter field for any item in a questionnaire, you can have MediaLab write a timestamp at the onset of the item.
+By entering @ in the Parameter(s) field for any item in a questionnaire, you can have MediaLab write a timestamp at the onset of the item.
 When you do this, a timestamp will be appended to a file called timestamps.csv in the data folder.
 It will include the subject id, the variable name, the time at which the item *started* (e.g., 12:23:22), the milliseconds elapsed from the beginning of the experiment and the milliseconds passed since the last timestamp.

 Where is my essay data?